Crossoufire/MySerieList/README.md

 ## Features

-* Create a list of all your TV shows / Anime / Movies
+* Create a list of all your TV shows / Anime and Movies
 * Compare your list with your follows
-* Get statistics about your list (time spent, number of episodes watched, etc)
+* Get statistics about your list (time spent, number of episodes watched, prefered genres, etc)
 * More to come !

 ## Prerequisites

-* Python 3.6 (developed and tested with this version)
+* Python 3.6+ (developed and tested with this version)
 * pip3

 ## Installation